Taiwan welcomes first official European Parliament delegation | Law-Order

 - Taiwan

-Taiwan on Wednesday welcomed the first European Parliament delegation to visit the island, calling the trip significant and its latest move towards stronger ties with Europe amid heightened tensions between Taipei and Beijing.
-Taiwan, which China claims as its own territory and has not ruled out taking by force, does not have formal diplomatic relations with any European countries apart from Vatican City.
-But it is keen to deepen ties with European Union democracies.
+Taiwan is "very high on the agenda" in the European Union, the grouping's first official parliamentary delegation to the democratic island said on Wednesday, amid heightened tension between Taipei and Beijing.
+Taiwan, which China claims as its own territory and has not ruled out taking by force, does not have formal diplomatic ties with any European nations except tiny Vatican City.
+But it is keen to deepen relations with members of the European Union.

-"The delegation was the first official delegation dispatched by the European Parliament to Taiwan in history, which is of great significance," the foreign ministry said in a statement.
-The delegation, led by French Member of the European Parliament Raphael Glucksmann, will discuss complex threats including disinformation and cyber attacks with Taiwan officials, the ministry added.
+"Our visit shows how Taiwan now is very high in the agenda in Brussels and in every member state," Raphael Glucksmann, a French member of the European Parliament, told Taiwan Premier Su Tseng-chang at a meeting.
+"We in Europe are also confronted with interference from authoritarian regimes and we came here to learn from you," added Glucksmann, who is leading the delegation.

-The three-day visit was organised by a European Parliament committee on foreign interference such as disinformation in democratic processes.
-Taiwan's Presidential Office said in a statement the government will share experiences in dealing with challenges including "foreign infiltration" with the delegation.
+He described Taiwan as "a laboratory and a hub for the fight against foreign interference and the preservation of democracy".
+In a statement, Taiwan's foreign ministry pointed to the "great significance" of the first official delegation from the European Parliament.
+Prior visits by foreign lawmakers have provoked China's anger.

-"The experience of Taiwan in addressing repeated and sophisticated attacks through the mobilisation of its whole society, and without restricting its democracy, is unique," Glucksmann said in a statement before departing for Taiwan.
-President Tsai Ing-wen has warned of increasing Chinese efforts https://www.reuters.com/article/us-china-taiwan-idUSKCN1SG08F to gain influence in the democratic island and has asked security agencies to counter the infiltration efforts.
+During the three-day visit, organized by a committee of the European Parliament on foreign interference in democratic processes, the ministry said the delegation would discuss threats such as disinformation and cyber attacks.
+In a statement, the office of Taiwan's President Tsai Ing-wen said the government would share its experiences in tackling challenges such as "foreign infiltration".

-The EU lawmakers' visit comes after Taiwan Foreign Minister Joseph Wu made a rare trip to Europe last month that angered https://www.reuters.com/world/asia-pacific/taiwan-foreign-minister-adds-slovakia-rare-europe-trip-2021-10-21 Beijing, which warned the host countries against undermining their bilateral relations with China.
-The European Parliament last month adopted https://www.reuters.com/world/asia-pacific/eu-lawmakers-push-closer-ties-with-taiwan-amid-rising-chinese-pressure-2021-10-21 a non-binding resolution to deepen ties with Taiwan, including looking into a bilateral investment agreement.
+Tsai, set to meet the delegates on Thursday, has warned of increasing Chinese efforts to gain influence in Taiwan, asking security agencies to counter infiltration efforts.
+The EU lawmakers' visit comes after Taiwan Foreign Minister Joseph Wu made a rare trip to Europe last month that angered Beijing, which warned the host countries against undermining relations with China.

-The delegation will meet Taiwan Premier Su Tseng-chang later on Wednesday before a meeting with Tsai on Thursday.
+Last month, the European Parliament adopted a non-binding resolution to deepen ties with Taiwan, with steps such as looking into an investment agreement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)